tyzen9/docker-piwigo/README.md

 ## Configuration
 This `docker-compose` implementation is configured using the `environment` section of the `compose.yaml` file.
-The full list of config options are documented on:

 # What's Inside?
 This Docker stack contains everything you need to host a [Piwigo](https://piwigo.org/) photo gallery.
 Here is what this project has to offer: